 Sport Recommendation Key Sites Key Actions Responsibility Football 1 Protect all football pitches to ensure that the existing capacity is protected.
 All active playing fields.
 Keep list in strategy document protecting sites up to date Incorporate appropriate policy in Local Plan Ensure PPS is taken into account when making decisions on playing fields GYBC Football 2 Secure the future of the existing pitch stock through qualitative improvements.
 This should start with the promotion of immediate improvements to maintenance and ensure that maintenance is tailored to each ground and to the level of play that each pitch must accommodate.
 This should be driven through the use of the FA Pitch Power tool by all clubs and pitch providers.
 Many providers across the Borough have already engaged with this tool with positive results.
 GYBC to engage with Pitch Power Tool and GMA.
 All clubs to engage with Pitch Power.
-Sites where quality is a key concern (poor quality) include; Beaconsfield Recreation Ground Burgh Castle Playing Fields Gorleston Playing Fields Hopton Playing Field Mill Lane Playing Fields Ormesby Playing Fields Work with clubs to promote use of Pitch Power tool and then subsequent access to maintenance improvement support Proactively support clubs at multi sports sites to tailor their maintenance to ensure that capacity and quality for both the on site summer and winter sports is maintained NFA / GYBC / FF / Clubs where Pitch Quality Assessments implementation of Football 2.
-(See Football 2) suggest that this is implementation of Football 2. identify detailed improvements required through use of Pitch Power etc Sport Recommendation Key Sites Key Actions Responsibility improvements) and where improvements are necessary to meet with league standards / needed to ensure that play can continue.
-Provide support and guidance to providers / clubs in the submission of external funding bids Seek to direct S106 funding towards pitch quality improvements where facilities requiring investment are located within catchment of new development. where Pitch Quality Assessments (See Football 2) suggest that this is required (following maintenance improvements) and where improvements are necessary to meet with league standards / needed to ensure that play can continue.
-This may include decompaction, drainage works, levelling, which are which would benefit from improvement; Mill Lane Playing Fields New Road Sports Field Scenario modelling shows that improvements to quality will benefit all sizes of pitch and in all locations.
+Sites where quality is a key concern (poor quality) include; Beaconsfield Recreation Ground Burgh Castle Playing Fields Gorleston Playing Fields Hopton Playing Field Mill Lane Playing Fields Ormesby Playing Fields Work with clubs to promote use of Pitch Power tool and then subsequent access to maintenance improvement support Proactively support clubs at multi sports sites to tailor their maintenance to ensure that capacity and quality for both the on site summer and winter sports is maintained NFA / GYBC / FF / Clubs

+Sport Recommendation Key Sites Key Actions Responsibility Football 3 Invest in pitch quality improvements where Pitch Quality Assessments (See Football 2) suggest that this is required (following maintenance improvements) and where improvements are necessary to meet with league standards / needed to ensure that play can continue.
+This may include decompaction, drainage works, levelling, which are currently the key issues identified in the Borough.
+Other sites where capacity is pressured which would benefit from improvement; Mill Lane Playing Fields New Road Sports Field Scenario modelling shows that improvements to quality will benefit all sizes of pitch and in all locations.
 If adult pitches and youth pitches were improved to good, there would be very few deficiencies remaining, although some sites would still struggle to accommodate training.
-To be determined through identify detailed improvements required through use of Pitch Power etc Provide support and guidance to providers / clubs in the submission of external funding bids Seek to direct S106 funding towards pitch quality improvements where facilities requiring investment are located within catchment of NFA /GYBC / FF/ Clubs
+To be determined through implementation of Football 2.
+Work in partnership FA / Provider / Users to identify detailed improvements required through use of Pitch Power etc Provide support and guidance to providers / clubs in the submission of external funding bids Seek to direct S106 funding towards pitch quality improvements where facilities requiring investment are located within catchment of new development.
+NFA /GYBC / FF/ Clubs